 You can use the Memory Group By step to handle non-sorted input.

-|Step Name||Specifies the unique name of the Group By step on the canvas.
+|Step name||Specifies the unique name of the Group By step on the canvas.
 You can customize the name or leave it as the default.|

 |Include all rows?||

-Select if you want to include all rows in the output, instead of only the aggregate rows.
 The following options are not available unless the Include all rows option is selected: